SeaQL/sea-query/examples/diesel_postgres/Readme.md

-# SeaQuery SQLx Postgres example
+# SeaQuery Diesel Postgres example

+> WARN: If you enable `with-bigdecimal`, you HAVE to update the version used by default by `diesel`
+> otherwise it will fail to build.
+Use `cargo update -p bigdecimal:0.4.1 --precise 0.3.1`.

 Running: